DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Cost:
 - 2 Generic Mana

-### Vengeance
+### Sidestep
-"Every injury is a debt to be repaid."
+"Wait, then strike."
-- Increase or decrease one enemy intention by up to 2.
+- Increase or decrease one enemy Intention by up to 2.

 Cost:
+- 1 Generic Mana

+### Misdirection
+"A well-placed stumble can be just as effective as a blade."
+- Swap two enemy Intentions.

+Cost:
-- 1 Earth Mana
+- 1 Generic Mana

 ### Astral Rift
 "Space bends to your will."